-Our Strategic Plan is mindful of other UQ strategies as outlined below.
+Our Strategic Plan is mindful of other UQ strategies as outlined below

-UQ's Strategy Plan 2022-2025
+UQ's Strategy Plan 2018-2021

-The UQ Poche Centre for Indigenous Health contributes to all three of UQ's strategic priorities, framed around: learning and student experience, research and innovation, and enriching our communities:
+The UQ Poche Centre for Indigenous Health contributes to all three of UQ's long-term objectives:

 - Supporting the university to graduate game-changing health graduates with the skills required to create positive change in society through the delivery of culturally safe health services for Aboriginal and Torres Strait Islander peoples. - 2.
-Delivering solutions to complex Indigenous health service delivery challenges by bringing together the best expertise through internal multi-disciplinary and crossunit collaborations and external partnerships and networks. - Engaging in collaborative external partnerships to identify the gaps and challenges faced by the Indigenous health community, and then co-designing and implementing impactful evidence-based programs into practice.
+Delivering solutions to complex urban Indigenous health service delivery challenges by bringing together the best expertise through internal multi-disciplinary and crossunit collaborations and external partnerships and networks. - 3.
+Engaging in collaborative external partnerships to identify the gaps and challenges faced by the Indigenous health community, and then co-designing and implementing impactful evidence-based programs into practice.